Salvr28/LLM2Query/README.md

 ### 2.1 🟠 Orange Flow: Data Preprocessing and Ingestion

 This flow represents the initial stage of data preparation and ingestion.
-Raw medical data is rigorously preprocessed using PySpark for cleaning, transformation, and standardization.
+* Raw medical data is rigorously preprocessed using PySpark for cleaning, transformation, and standardization.
 The refined dataset is then efficiently loaded into our MongoDB database, forming the foundation for all subsequent queries.

+### 2.2 🟢 Green Flow: Documentation Embedding
+This flow describes the crucial preliminary step of preparing the system's knowledge base.

+* Documentation Preparation: Separate document files detailing the schema of your dataset (table descriptions, field meanings, relationships) are prepared.
+* Embedding Generation: These documentation files are processed, and their textual content is converted into numerical embeddings using the gte-large model from the Hugging Face library.
+* Vector Database Storage: The generated embeddings are then stored in our ChromaDB vector database, making them readily available for efficient retrieval by the RAG component.

-### 2.2 🔵 Cyan Flow: Natural Language Query Processing
+### 2.3 🔵 Cyan Flow: Natural Language Query Processing

 This flow outlines how user natural language queries are transformed into executable MongoDB queries.